 5 Smart Tips for Soundproofing Windows

+Is the world outside your window so loud you can’t hear yourself think?
 Overcome outdoor noise with these window soundproofing strategies.

-RELATED: 11 DIYs for a Soundproofed Home
+RELATED: 11 DIYs for a Soundproof Home

 1. Install window inserts.

 On the Sound Transmission Class (STC) scale that reflects the decibel reduction in noise volume that a window provides, soundproof windows typically measure between 48 and 54—the higher the STC, the greater the noise-reduction benefit.
 At the upper end, this means that a 98-decibel (db) outside noise (e.g., a motorcycle engine) is heard at only 44 db indoors (98 minus 54), which is no louder than a typical indoor conversation.
-You’ll get more noise reduction benefits by installing an insert in front of a single-pane window than a double-pane window.
+You’ll get more noise reduction benefits by installing an insert in front of a single-pane window than you would with a double-pane window.
 This is because the STC of a double-pane window is often higher to begin with, so an insert won’t increase its overall STC as substantially.
 An insert for one window typically costs between $350 and $800 installed, which is less than or equal to the cost of the next option for soundproofing windows: a window replacement.

 2. Replace single-pane windows with double-pane equivalents.